What is PT Access?

 The PT Access program will recruit volunteer PTs from participating PT clinics who are willing to treat low- income, uninsured patients and clients in their clinics.
 These patients will be referred from cooperating medical clinics that provide low-cost or free care.
 These clinics will screen referred patients to ensure they meet program criteria of being uninsured and below a 250%-300% poverty level income.
 Participating PT clinics can accept as many or as few referrals as they desire each month.

-This program will be piloted in DuPage County beginning in January 2021.
+This program will be piloted in DuPage County beginning in the fall of 2021.
 Physical Therapy clinics and practitioners located within DuPage and its collar counties are now invited to submit interest forms to learn more about participating.

 To learn more about the meaning and value of pro bono work please visit the IPTA Virtual Library for the #THIRD THURSDAY program: PT ACCESS: Pro Bono Physical Therapy Services in Illinois.